Banner Health

 If necessary, your provider may run additional tests to assess your condition.

-Treatment options for ectopic pregnancy
+Treatment for an ectopic pregnancy

 There are two main options for treating an ectopic pregnancy: medication or surgery.